Boost Downloads with App Store Localization

 Localization does not only consist of keyword optimization.
 It also involves working on your app’s content itself – creatives and in-app content.
 This is called culturalization.
 The first step of this process consists of creating a custom app store page for a different locale based on that market’s unique beliefs, views, and values.
 Here are some basic elements to keep in mind when localizing your app store page:

 - Avoid offensive topics and language.
 A topic that might be acceptable in one culture could be offensive in another.

 - Use the correct references and formats in your graphics and text.
 Some very important elements to keep in mind are units of measurement (e.g. miles vs. kilometers), currencies (e.g. commas vs. periods for prices – in Europe, they write $2,99 instead of $2.99), and dates (MM/DD/YYYY in the US vs. DD/MM/YYYY in Europe).

 - When adding captions to screenshots, use a font that provides full support for the target language and not one that doesn’t support the whole alphabet or all the characters (especially for non-Latin languages).

 - Use local locations/places and models in the screenshots to make the app feel like it was made for local users.

-An In-Depth Analysis of App Localization for Japan, China, and South Korea
+App localization for Japan, China, & South Korea

 As mentioned earlier, when looking to expand into a new market, research is extremely important to successfully localize and culturalize your app or game.
 Some elements to consider when researching include a country’s mobile landscape, language, metadata and creative best practices, as well as any other trends specific to that market.